yash-2511981/VibeChatt/README.md

 - updating status while other user is typing.
 - providing feature for message deletion and updation within particular time.
-- in app notification whenever new message arrive with contact name.

 ---